EduNodeOrg/rs-edunode-sdk/README.md

 # rs-edunode-sdk
-rs-edunode-sdk: Rust SDK for EduCerts by EduNode.org This repository provides the Rust Software Development Kit (SDK) for the EduCerts, a decentralized digital certificate issuing and verification system.
+rs-edunode-sdk: Rust SDK for EduCerts on Soroban by EduNode.org This repository provides the Rust Software Development Kit (SDK) for the EduCerts, a decentralized digital certificate issuing and verification system.
 EduCerts is designed to be leveraged on the Soroban Smart Contract platform.

 # Features